ihmeuw/cascade-at/docs/epiviz/priors_as_data.rst

 .. attention::

     Does the min cv field in the user interface refer to the data priors, to the fit priors, or to both?
+The advanced tab sets a min CV on the data, and that will apply to this prior data, too.
+That value can be `set by integrand <https://bradbell.github.io/dismod_at/doc/integrand_table.htm>`_,
+    but not in the EpiViz-AT user interface.

 Priors on Fit